algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 A mention [TC] will be added to the title of each test case to make it easier to identify between all the issues.
 The creation date of the test case will also be added to the title. <br>
 Each test case will be created on GitHub issues with the label "Test Case". <br>
 The QA's and the people in charge of the feature will be set as assignees. <br>
-A template for those tickets have been created and is stored in [testCase.yml](../../.github/ISSUE_TEMPLATE/testCase.yml). <br>
+A template for those tickets has been created and is stored in [testCase.yml](../../.github/ISSUE_TEMPLATE/testCase.yml). <br>

 ### g.
 Bug reports

 #### By QA's

 When a bug is found, a bug report will be created.
-They will also be created via tickets on GitHub Issues, so that it is easy for the development team to see when a bug has been found. <br>
+They will also be created via tickets on GitHub Issues so that it is easy for the development team to see when a bug has been found. <br>
-When an update has been made to fix a bug, the QA's will be notified via a comment on the ticket by the person who tried to resolve it. <br>
+When an update has been made to fix a bug, the QA will be notified via a comment on the ticket by the person who tried to resolve it. <br>
 A mention [BR] will be added to the title of each bug report to make it easier to identify between all the issues.
 The date on which the bug was last reported will also be added to the title. <br>
 Each bug report will be created on GitHub issues with the label "Bug". <br>
 The people in charge of resolving the bug will be set as assignees. <br>
-A template for those tickets have been created and is stored in [bugReport.yml](../../.github/ISSUE_TEMPLATE/bugReport.yml). <br>
+A template for those tickets has been created and is stored in [bugReport.yml](../../.github/ISSUE_TEMPLATE/bugReport.yml). <br>

 #### By users

 As the project is open source, everyone can access it and try it at every moment. <br>
 It's paramount to receive the feedback of the users to improve the game.
-Non-stakeholders have a totally different point of view on the project and on the game itself.
-They will be able to see things that we didn't see and to give us feedback on the game. <br>
+Non-stakeholders have a different point of view on the project and on the game itself.
+They will be able to see things that we didn't see and give us feedback on the game. <br>
 Because of that, they might find bugs that we didn't see.
 If they find a bug they will be able to check on GitHub Issues if it has already been reported.
 If it has already been reported, they will be able to add a comment to the ticket to say that they also encountered the bug.
 If it hasn't been reported yet, they will be able to create a new ticket to report the bug.
-They could either use the bug report template with the "Bug" label or open a blank ticket to develop their own bug report. <br>
+They could either use the bug report template with the "Bug" label or open a blank ticket to develop their bug report. <br>

 ## 4. Test criteria